dragonflyoss/vortex-protocol/README.md

 ## Introduction

 Vortex is a high-performance peer-to-peer (P2P) file transfer protocol implementation in Rust, designed as part of the Dragonfly project.
 It utilizes the TLV (Tag-Length-Value) format for efficient and flexible data transmission, making it ideal for large-scale file distribution scenarios.

-### Key Features
+### Features

-- **Efficient TLV Protocol**: Optimized for fast serialization and deserialization of data packets
+- **Efficient TLV Protocol**: Optimized for fast serialization and deserialization of data packets.
-- **Large File Support**: Handles piece sizes up to 1 GiB and value fields up to 4 GiB
+- **Large File Support**: Handles piece sizes up to 1 GiB and value fields up to 4 GiB.
-- **Memory Safety**: Built in Rust with zero-cost abstractions and memory safety guarantees
+- **Memory Safety**: Built in Rust with zero-cost abstractions and memory safety guarantees.
-- **High Performance**: Designed for high-throughput file transfer scenarios
+- **High Performance**: Designed for high-throughput file transfer scenarios.
-- **Extensible Design**: Reserved tags for future protocol extensions like compression and encryption
+- **Extensible Design**: Reserved tags for future protocol extensions like compression and encryption.

 ## Documentation